ahuacate/pve-medialab/README.md

 - [ ] 4.0 Jellyfin LXC - Ubuntu 16.04

 >  **About LXC Installations:**
-I use CentosOS7 as my preferred linux distribution for VMs and LXC containers.
-Proxmox itself ships a set of basic templates and to download the prebuilt CentosOS7 LXC use the graphical interface `typhoon-01` > `local` > `content` > `templates` and select the `centos-7-default` template for downloading.
+CentosOS7 is my preferred linux distribution for VMs and LXC containers.
+Although, some applications like Jellyfin work best on Ubuntu.
+Proxmox itself ships a set of basic templates and to download a prebuilt distribution use the graphical interface `typhoon-01` > `local` > `content` > `templates` and select `centos-7-default` and `ubuntu-16.04-standard` templates for downloading.

 ## 1.0 PiHole LXC - CentOS7
 Here we are going install PiHole which is a internet tracker blocking application which acts as a DNS sinkhole.
 Basically its charter is to block advertisments, tracking domains, tracking cookies and all those personal data mining collection companies.